Yell, Shetland: Transportation

 Yell is a transport hub for the neighbouring islands of Unst and Fetlar.

 The Yell Sound Ferry sails from Ulsta on the island to Toft on the Shetland Mainland.
 The service is operated by two ferries—Daggri (Norse for "dawn"), launched in 2003 and Dagalien (Norse for "dusk"), launched in 2004.
 These vessels, built in Gdańsk in Poland, can each carry 31 cars or 4 trucks, as well as 95 passengers.
 The crossing takes approximately 20 minutes, and ferries leave around every half-hour at peak times.
 The Bluemull Sound Ferry sails from Gutcher on Yell to Belmont on Unst and Oddsta on Fetlar.
 The ferries travel to Unst approximately every half-hour during the day, and to Fetlar a few times every day.
 The journey to Unst takes ten minutes, while travelling to Fetlar takes 25 minutes.
 The service is operated by Bigga and Geira.

 There are two main roads, the A968 and the B9081.
-The A968 runs from Ulsta in the south west of the island to Gutcher in the north east, linking the ferry to and from Mainland, Shetland, with those going to Unst and Fetlar.
+The A968 runs from Ulsta in the southwest of the island to Gutcher in the northeast, linking the ferry to and from Mainland, Shetland, with those going to Unst and Fetlar.
 Despite being a listed A road, it is single track in some stretches with passing places.
 The B9081 is single track with passing places.
-It runs along the south coast of Yell, and up its east, and part of the north east too.
+It runs along the south coast of Yell, and up its east, and part of the northeast too.
 The stretch from Mid Yell to Gutcher is replaced by the A968, but it recommences after that.